phfaist/bibolamazi/README.md

 ### Bibolamazi Operating Mode

-Bibolamazi works by reading a bibtex file (say `main.bib`) with a special bibolamazi configuration section at the top.
+Bibolamazi works by reading a bibtex file (say `main.bibolamazi.bib`) with a special bibolamazi configuration section at the top.
 These describe on one hand *sources*, and on the other hand *filters*.
 Bibolamazi first reads all the entries in the given sources (say `source1.bib` and `source2.bib`), and then applies the given filters to them.
-Then, the main bibtex file (in our example `main.bib`) is updated, such that:
+Then, the main bibtex file (in our example `main.bibolamazi.bib`) is updated, such that:

 * Any content that was already present in the main bibtex file *before* the configuration section is restored unchanged;